-• What Information and data sources were used to identify and characterize the water resources within the project study area?
+• What Information and data sources were used to identify and characterize the water resources within the Project Study Area?

-Methodology: Information on water resources in the project study area was obtained from federal, state, and local sources that include SCDHEC, South Carolina Department of Natural Resources (SCDNR), United States Environmental Protection Agency (EPA), United States Department of Agriculture - Natural Resources Conservation Service (USDA-NRCS), United States Fish and Wildlife Service (USFWS), United States Geological Survey (USGS), Lexington County, Richland County, City of Columbia, and the City of West Columbia.
-These sources of information were used to determine the likely existing water resources within the project study area prior to undertaking any field reconnaissance activities.
-Sources
+Methodology: Information on water resources in the Project Study Area was obtained from federal, state, and local sources that include the SCDHEC, South Carolina Department of Natural Resources (SCDNR), United States Environmental Protection Agency (EPA), United States Department of Agriculture - Natural Resources Conservation Service (USDA-NRCS), United States Fish and Wildlife Service (USFWS), United States Geological Survey (USGS), Lexington County, Richland County, City of Columbia, and the City of West Columbia.
+These sources of information were used to determine the existing water resources within the Project Study Area prior to undertaking field reconnaissance.
+Sources of information regarding surface water resources within the Project Study Area are listed in the Carolina Crossroad Natural Resources Technical Report5 in Appendix L.